git-town/git-town/website/src/commands/propose.md

 - [GitHub](https://github.com)
 - [GitLab](https://gitlab.com)

-### Arguments
+### --title / -t

-GitHub supports these additional command-line switches:

-- `--title` pre-populate the title of the pull request
+When called with the `--title <title>` aka `-t` flag, the _propose_ command pre-populate the title of the pull request to the given text.

+### --body / -b

-- `--body` pre-populates the body of the pull request
+When called with the `--body` aka `-b` flag, it pre-populates the body of the pull request with the given text.

+### --body-file / -f

-- `--body-file` pre-populates the body of the pull request with the content of the given file.
-The filename `-` makes Git Town read the body text from STDIN.
+When called with the `--body-file` aka `-f` flag, it pre-populates the body of the pull request with the content of the given file.
+The filename `-` reads the body text from STDIN.

 ### Configuration